qteatime/kate/docs/source/dev/manual/web/basics.rst

 Emulation is done by injecting in the cartridge, during the initial static code translation phase, additional code snippets that replaces the standard web APIs with an implementation of similar behaviour using Kate's APIs instead.
-These code snippets are called :ref:`Bridges`, and cartridges must opt-in for them, since they impact performance in general.
+These code snippets are called :doc:`Bridges </dev/manual/web/bridges/index>`, and cartridges must opt-in for them, since they impact performance in general.

-For example, if a cartridge opts in for the :ref:`Network Proxy` bridge, Kate will inject code that allows APIs such as :ref:`fetch`, or dynamically setting the ``src`` property of an image, to read data from the cartridge file system instead of making a network request.
+For example, if a cartridge opts in for the :doc:`Network Proxy </dev/manual/web/bridges/network-proxy>` bridge, Kate will inject code that allows APIs such as `fetch <https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API>`, or dynamically setting the ``src`` property of an image, to read data from the cartridge file system instead of making a network request.